Deformations of Coisotropic Submanifolds in Jacobi Manifolds

 \subsection{Coisotropic embeddings and $L_\infty$-algebras from pre-contact manifolds}

-From now till the end of this section we consider only closed regular coisotropic submanifolds.
-The intrinsic pre-contact geometry of a regular coisotropic submanifold $S$ in a contact manifold $M$, contains a full information about the coisotropic embedding of $S$ into $M$, at least locally around $S$.
-This is an immediate consequence of the \emph{Tubular Neighborhood Theorem} in contact geometry (see \cite{L1998}, \cite[Section 6]{OW2013}, see also \cite{G1982} for the analogous result in symplectic geometry).
+From now till the end of this section we consider only closed regular co\-iso\-tro\-pic submanifolds.
+The intrinsic pre-contact geometry of a regular coisotropic submanifold $S$ in a contact manifold $M$ contains a full information about the coisotropic embedding of $S$ into $M$, at least locally around $S$.
+This is an immediate consequence of the \emph{Tubular Neighborhood Theorem} in contact geometry (see \cite{L1998}, \cite[Section 5]{OW2013}, see also \cite{G1982} for the analogous result in symplectic geometry).

 Let $(S,C_S)$ be a pre-contact manifold, with characteristic foliation $\Ff$.